Vyral/amy-wengerd/_drafts/you-can-still-get-a-loan.md

 youtube_code: iu8iS4LUyNs
 ---

-{% include youtube.html %}You may have heard that loan guidelines have become stricter.
-Here’s what you need to know about getting one.
+{% include youtube.html %}<center>You may have heard that loan guidelines have become stricter.
+Here’s what you need to know about getting one.</center>

 I hope this message finds you safe, healthy, and doing well.
 You may have heard that some **lenders are tightening their loan qualifying guidelines.** This could mean they’re now requiring a higher credit score, higher down payment, more savings, or a combination of these.
 Banks want to ensure they’re providing loans to borrowers who are not considered high risk.&nbsp;